vitorstabile/vitorstabile/README.md

 # About Me <a name="aboutme"></a>

-My name is Vitor Garcia and I'm a Chemical Engineer and Software Developer with dual citizen (Italian and Brazilian)..
+My name is Vitor Garcia and I'm a Software and Chemical Engineer with dual citizen (Italian and Brazilian).

-I have bachelor's and master's degrees in chemical engineering both concluded in 2014 and 2019 in the institute [Centro Universitário FEI][fei-url].
+I have bachelor's and master's degrees in chemical engineering both concluded in 2014 and 2019 in the institute [Centro Universitário FEI][fei-url] and currently doing a master's degree in software engineering at the [University of Coimbra - Department of Informatics Engineering][coimbra-dei-url], expected to finish at the end of 2023.

-Despite worked as chemical engineer for eight years, I love everything that involves computing, technology and programming.

-In 2017, after having my first contact with MATLAB programming through my chemical engineer master's degree, I started to learn commercial and object-oriented language like Java, C# and Python.

 In March of 2017, I become a Java software developer in a small company named [Frotelle Alimentos][frotelle-url] and worked until January 2021, after I decided to move from Brazil to Portugal to work as a Software Development Consultant in [Adentis Portugal][adentis-url]

-Now, I am working to gain experience in my actual job field in I.T. as a software developer and become a software engineer in the future.

-Parallel to this, I am studying topics on computer science (computer architecture, software and networks, digital systems and embedded systems and software engineering) and help the community with simple tutorials teaching basic concepts in computer science that I learned by myself through books, courses and documentation.
+Currently working on a system integration project using solutions for the integration layer, with Java 8, WSO2 Platform and MySQL.

 # Work Experience <a name="workexperience"></a>

 1. [Adentis Portugal][adentis-url]

     - Software Development Consultant (May 2021 - Until now)

 2. [Frotelle Alimentos][frotelle-url]